Russian guitar: Performance practice

 The Russian guitar is traditionally played without a pick, using fingers for either strumming or picking.
+It is notable that use of the thumb to fret strings on the neck is a feature of standard technique on the Russian guitar, whereas such use of the thumb is eschewed in western classical technique.

 The open G tuning allows major chords to be played with only one finger of the fretting hand (the left hand for right-handed guitars), as barre chords.
 The A-major chord can be played most easily as a barré on the second fret, the B major as a barré on the fourth, C major on the fifth, D major on the seventh, and so on (although other, more involved major shapes are employed as well for a variation in voicing).
 A fair amount of open-G chord shapes use six or five strings, and so these shapes require the player to mute or not play particular strings.

 Perhaps the most audible difference between the Spanish and Russian tunings is in the ability to play chords with a tighter, more piano-like voicing on the latter.
 For example, an E-minor chord on a Spanish guitar (as 022000) is usually played in the order, from low to high, of E (root), B (fifth), E (root), G (minor third), B (fifth) and again E (root).
 On a Russian guitar it is possible to play the E minor (2002002) as E (root), G (minor third), B (fifth), E (root), G (minor third), B (fifth), and E (root) — or to play it with the same voicing as the six string E minor (using 99X9989).